I was really surprised that despite the lush greenness of False Bluff the things I wanted to grow....wouldn't.

 Result?
 Not a nurturing environment for plants.

-So the plant nursery was born as I familiarized myself with what was available, choosing plants I'd never dealt with, selecting not only for salt resistance but for good looks: optics ruled the decision making.
-Turns out there are some stunning things available and some old familiar faces I'd not known were resistant to salt spray.
+So the plant nursery was born as I familiarized myself with what was available, choosing plants I'd never dealt with, selecting not only for salt tolerance but for good looks: optics ruled the decision making.
+Turns out there are some stunning things available and some old familiar faces I'd not known were tolerant of salt spray.

 Almost immediately we learned we were going to have to propagate most of our own mother plants because very little of what we wanted in the nursery is available commercially anywhere in Nicaragua.
 So things are going a bit slower than they might have gone in the USA where all I would have had to do was order 100 of this or 200 of that.